RhondaWebb/Bomberman/README.md

 We used [libGDX](http://libgdx.badlogicgames.com) for OpenGL ES on Android, [libgdx stagebuilder](https://github.com/peakgames/libgdx-stagebuilder) which is opensource project, and AppWarp (appwarp.shephertz.com) for multiplayer server

+I reminisce the days playing Super Mario, Kung fu, Marble Madnes, and even the Double Dribble.
+We develop the project coded Bomberman game for you!

+Bomberman was the first in a long-running series of games.
+The goal was to plant bombs within mazes and use the explosions, which filled the maze corridors with flame, to destroy monsters and open up new paths.
+See some power-ups [here](https://essaydoc.com ) in  addition.
+Get the Bomberman to run faster and played it on your own desktop!

+Below are the set-ups.

 Running Project
 ------